At a glance - Tax treatment of various payments

 What are conditional payments made in advance?

-Some employers make payment to employees even though the employees are not yet entitled to it at the date of payment.
+Some employers make payment to employees even though the employees are not entitled to it at the date of payment.
 These employers are paying the employees in advance.
-The employee is required to refund the payment if he subsequently did not fulfill the conditions attached to the payment.
+The employee is required to refund the payment if he subsequently fails to fulfill the conditions attached to the payment.

 Payments with conditions attached and are commonly made in advance include: